justlive1/oxygen/README.md

 ## Documentation

-a light framework include ioc, aop, config manager, crypto encoder, exceptions, schduled job and so on.
+a light framework include ioc, aop, config manager, crypto encoder, exceptions, scheduled job and so on.

 ## Features